d-lowes/d-lowes/README.md

 ### I am Dylan Lowes.
-- I am a a full-stack software developer with experience in environmental science, real estate, producing and DJing music, and learning new technologies quickly.
+- ⚡ I am a a full-stack software developer with experience in environmental science, real estate, producing and DJing music, and learning new technologies quickly.
-- I love building new connections with people and developing my skills in a collaboritive environment.
+- 🌱 I love building new connections with people and developing my skills in a collaboritive environment.
-- You can reach me at d-lowes.dev@gmail.com.

 <!--
 **d-lowes/d-lowes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.